drizuid/DRIZUID/README.md

 ## Hey, I'm driz.
-There probably is not much of interest here!
+I'm a teammember of Linuxserver.io and I love technology.

 ### I’m currently working on:
-  * Upgrading my primary PC, it was built in 2016 with only a couple GPU and a single PSU upgrades since
+  * Migrating from DNSMASQ for DHCP/DNS to redundant kea-dhcp nodes
   * prepping to move from 10Gbps to 40Gbps in my home network (why not?)
   * Current network overview
     * 20Gbps port channels from access switches to the collapsed core switch